The Balams Firm

 People in Georgia have the opportunity to seek compensation for these expenses through the civil justice system.
 An attorney can represent you in obtaining what you deserve, including dealing with the insurance company.

-Emanuel Balams is an experienced Atlanta personal injury lawyer who assists people who have suffered injuries due to the fault of others.
-He is dedicated to his clients, spending the time and effort on each and every case to achieve the best possible results.
-He is a skilled negotiator who will take on insurance companies.
-If they don't offer a settlement satisfactory to you, he can take them to court.
+ReShea Balams is an experienced Atlanta personal injury lawyer who assists people who have suffered injuries due to the fault of others.
+She is dedicated to her clients, spending the time and effort on each and every case to achieve the best possible results.
+She is a skilled negotiator who will take on insurance companies.
+If they don't offer a settlement satisfactory to you, hes can take them to court.

-Contact Balams Law Group today at (404) 445-2005 to schedule a free consultation.
-Based in the Peachtree Tower in Downtown Atlanta, Balams Law Group represents clients throughout the region, including in Roswell, Sandy Springs, Marietta, Lawrenceville, Johns Creek, Alpharetta, Duluth, Dunwoody, East Point, Norcross, Forest Park, Smyrna, Milton, Riverdale, College Park, Decatur and anywhere else in Fulton County, Gwinnett County, Cobb County, DeKalb County or Clayton County.
+Contact The Balams Firm today at (404) 445-2005 to schedule a free consultation.
+Based in the Peachtree Tower in Downtown Atlanta, The Balams Firm represents clients throughout the region, including in Roswell, Sandy Springs, Marietta, Lawrenceville, Johns Creek, Alpharetta, Duluth, Dunwoody, East Point, Norcross, Forest Park, Smyrna, Milton, Riverdale, College Park, Decatur and anywhere else in Fulton County, Gwinnett County, Cobb County, DeKalb County or Clayton County.

-He is a member of the Georgia Trial Lawyers Association, the American Association for Justice, the Atlanta Bar Association, the Georgia Bar Association and the American Bar Association.
-He is licensed to practice in Georgia courts both on the state level.
+She is a member of the Georgia Trial Lawyers Association, the American Association for Justice, the Atlanta Bar Association, and the Georgia State Bar.
+She is licensed to practice in Georgia courts both on the state level.

 There are many different types of law.
 The area of law dedicated to allowing those damaged by the harmful acts of others is called "torts."